ECE 564 Computer Vision Assignment 8

 fundamental matrix, using your intrinsic matrix from an earlier calibration.

-using the checkerboard corners.
-Use the extrinsics to find the Essential matrix.
+- Use the same image set and the extrinsics from the second problem to find the Essential matrix.
 Verify

 that x2*E*x1' = 0 for matching normalized camera points.
 Then calculate the Fundamental matrix from